 I walked down the street and purchased a 200 baht ($6) round trip ticket to the island Rai Lay.
 Soon a white pick up truck driver told me to get in the back and 9 of us drove to a canal outside of town to catch a long boat to the island.

 I dried off laying on a towel in the warm sun and soft breeze then suddenly felt the rain.
 It’s monsoon season here so when it starts, you gotta run.
-I had some lunch and wandered back to where the boats had dropped me off.
+I had some lunch, stopped into a beachfront Thai massage studio for my stretching and relaxing zen time and then wandered back to where the boats had dropped me off.
 The rain had stopped but the waves were definitely bigger on the way back and we all got wet.

-My transfer back to town was nonexistent so I shared a scooter taxi back with 2 young hostel kids.
+My transfer back to town was nonexistent.
+I thought I had purchased a round trip ticket to town but that white truck was no where to be found!
+So I shared a scooter taxi back with 2 young hostel kids.
 One was from Russia and one from Vietnam.
 I made it back to the hotel in time for a swim and happy hour before a sunset farewell dinner with my travel buddies and our tour guide.

 I packed my suitcase and prepared for my 3 flights home tomorrow.
-Thinking back on this adventure filled trip I know I have stepped out of my comfort zone and filled my life with some awesome memories.
+Thinking back on this adventure filled trip I know I have stepped out of my comfort zone like trekking in the rainforest at night and filled my life with some awesome memories and great new friends.
 I had some real moments of joy and wonder and faced a few challenges that I successfully navigated so I’m feeling pretty good about that.
-However, as I sit here on a beach,on an island in the middle of the Adaman Sea you must admit I have run away about as far as I can go.
+However, as I sit here on a beach, on an island in the middle of the Adaman Sea you must admit I have run away about as far as I can go.

 Tomorrow marks the one year anniversary of Mike’s death and I guess I really can’t escape that date.
 This year has had many difficult moments but the hardest part is acknowledging that he is really gone and no matter how much I think about how it shouldn’t have happened, and how I could have changed the events of that evening, it did happen and I will never be able to recreate that night.
 All I can try to do is manage my thoughts because that is the only thing I do have control over.